 - 2. Collect Resources and Build Your Arsenal

 - Got a friend who’s a grammar geek?
-Is the Chicago Manual of Style still sitting on your wish list?
+Is the Chicago Manual of Style (aff link) still sitting on your wish list?
 Do you have a bookmarks folder packed with reputable grammar websites?
 Round up your resources so when questions arise, you can quickly and easily get (correct) answers.

 - 3. Look it Up